 SubmitForm - Additional Information

-You can use this feature in conjunction with a standard FormMail script to receive email updates whenever a user updates their software with the Web Update Wizard.
+You can use this feature in conjunction with a standard FormMail script (not supplied) to receive email updates whenever a user updates their software using the Software Update Wizard.

 The information which can be transmitted in this way can be anything which fits into an http GET or POST request.

-Your application can create and write to registry keys on the user's computer as part of its normal execution.
-Within your Web Update Wizard script, you can create temporary variables that read the registry key values using the SubmitVariable keyword (see below).
-The Web Update Wizard can then transmit them within an http: GET or POST request using a SubmitForm keyword line in a Web Update Wizard script.
+If you would like to pass custom information into the POST request (e.g. customer name, licence number etc.) you can get your application to create and write to registry keys on the user's computer.
+Within your Software Update Wizard script, you can create temporary variables that read the contents of these registry key values using the SubmitVariable keyword (see below).
+The Software Update Wizard can then transmit the values of the registry keys within the http: GET or POST request using a SubmitForm keyword line in a Software Update Wizard script.

 There are a number of FormMail scripts available, and you may find your ISP already offers one as part of your account.
 Alternatives are: